- 1 Responsive Website Optimization and Mobile

 How can you tell if your website has a mobile audience?

-- Google Analytics, for example, will show you how many folks are coming to your website while using a smart phone or tablet and it will even be broken down to a specific device.
+To begin with, Google Analytics will show you how many folks are coming to your website while using a smart phone or tablet and it will even be broken down to a specific device.
 The majority of mobile users will be using Apple but a very close second is Android.
 Some companies have reached out to specific customers, for example, by launching Android specific apps.
 Most likely it will be from 20% to 50% of your audience will be coming to your site using a mobile device.
 If you have that in place you will know will know exactly how much of your audience is mobile, then you can target those users and transform that traffic into solid leads.

 Misconceptions of Smart Phone Users